Royce Lewis Player Props: Twins vs. Brewers

 Brewers Pitching Rankings

+- The Brewers pitching staff is 25th in the league with a collective 8.2 strikeouts per nine innings.

-- The Brewers have the 12th-ranked team ERA among all league pitching staffs (4.06).
+- The Brewers' 4.11 team ERA ranks 12th across all MLB pitching staffs.

-- Brewers pitchers combine to rank 25th in baseball in home runs allowed (87 total, 1.3 per game).
+- Brewers pitchers combine to surrender 90 total home runs at a rate of 1.3 per game (to rank 24th in baseball).

 © 2023 Data Skrive.
 All rights reserved.